boothe0/CS386GodotProject/reports/report10.md

 Ethan - Continue working on combat mechanics, help others with any implementations that are needed.
 Maybe start working on boss mechanics.

 Maya - Finish and upload the 3 consumables/upgrades created last week, start on 3 more.

+Asher - Finish adding new items, start working on boss